Pennoyer v. Neff: Background

 Neff's land was put up for auction, and sold by the Sherriff for $341.60.
 Although the Supreme Court intimated that Sylvester Pennoyer had bought the land, it was in fact Mitchell himself who purchased the land, and then assigned it to Pennoyer a few days later.
 Pennoyer was an Oregon lawyer, active in land speculation and politics like Mitchell (though Mitchell was a Republican and Pennoyer a Democrat).
 Pennoyer ostensibly owned the property for the next eight years, used some of the land for timber, sold a portion, and paid the property taxes.
 Neff returned in 1874.

 Neff appears to have harassed Pennoyer about the property, and Pennoyer sought to firm up his title twice.
 The original deed had been signed five months late and by a deputy sheriff instead, so Pennoyer had a new deed signed by the current sheriff.
 Then he had another deed signed by the man who had been sheriff at the time of the sale.
 Though Neff had been prosperous in California, the Oregon action was apparently important enough to move his entire family there for a year to get his land back.
 An extremely bitter series of actions followed, starting with Neff successfully having Pennoyer evicted.
 Pennoyer fought over the costs of the eviction, and lost again.
-Neff then sued Pennoyer for the damage to his land from the timbering operation, Neff won again.
+Neff then sued Pennoyer for the damage to his land from the timbering operation and won again.
 The only small victory for Pennoyer was that the jury awarded effectively no damages.
-Pennoyer counterclaimed for the property taxes he paid, he again lost.
+Pennoyer counterclaimed for the property taxes he paid, but he again lost.
 Pennoyer sought the land back in Federal Court, and again lost.
 He appealed this action to the Supreme Court, where he would face his final defeat.